Broadleaf Plantain Control

 Broadleaf Plantain Control: How to Get Rid of Broadleaf Plantain

 Broadleaf plantain is a perennial weed, which means it can be a problem that will continue to torment you and your lawn year after year.
-It characteristics are broad, oval-shaped leaves (unlike buckhorn plantain, which has long, narrow leaves) and, in the spring, tall flower spikes grow boldly towards the sky from the plant's center.
+Its characteristics are broad, oval-shaped leaves (unlike buckhorn plantain, which has long, narrow leaves) and, in the spring, tall flower spikes grow boldly towards the sky from the plant's center.

 Identification